Commands

 CMD

-Known as Command Prompt, is a command-line interpreter that allows users to execute commands from a text-based interface.
+Known as Command Prompt, it is a command-line interpreter that allows users to execute commands from a text-based interface.
 It supports a wide range of commands for file manipulation, system configuration, and troubleshooting.

 Some of the commands that can be used through this interface are: